 New governance mechanisms, particularly a sound stakeholder-science-policy interface, provide effective information exchange to facilitate the coordinated growth and implementation of trilateral strategies and action plans with regard to spatial planning, infrastructure, transport, agriculture, fisheries, tourism, coastal defense, shipping, port facilities, social services, nature protection and any other policy areas with a possible impact on the sustainable development of the Region.

-- foster sustainable development in the Wadden Sea Region through exchange of information on experiences and best practice;
+- fostering sustainable development in the Wadden Sea Region through exchange of information on experiences and best practice;

-- try to bring together the sectoral interests of its members;
+- trying to bring together the distinct sectoral interests of its members;

-- exchange views on general themes and topical issues;
+- exchanging views on general themes and topical issues;

-- initiate and implement projects and actions on topical issues;
+- initiating and implementing projects and actions on topical issues;

-- prepare advice on issues related to sustainable development and integrated coastal zone management;
+- preparing advice on issues related to sustainable development and integrated coastal zone management;

-- serve as a consultation body for governments.
+- serving as a consultation body for governments

 To give a short overview of the WSF as well as information about our work, this flyer presents all efforts of the WSF to contribute to an advanced and sustainable development of the trilateral Wadden Sea Region with stakeholders, administrations, science and NGO's for knowledge exchange, capacity building and conflict resolution from Denmark, Germany and The Netherlands.
 In particular, this means integrating specific cross-sectoral and transboundary strategies, actions and techniques which are environmentally sound, economically viable and socially acceptable!